 What causes refractive errors?

-- Myopia or farsightedness: When your eyeball is too long, light rays focus at a point before the retina, meaning your near vision remains blurred more in comparison to distance.
-This is called farsightedness and is corrected using a system of convex or plus lenses.
+- Myopia or Nearsightedness: When your eyeball is too long, light rays focus at a point before the retina, meaning your distance vision remains blurred more in comparison to near vision.
+This is called nearsightedness and is corrected using a system of concave or minus lenses.

-- Hypermetropia or nearsightedness: When the eyeball is too short, you are unable to focus on near objects because light rays entering your eye, focus behind the retina, the light-sensitive portion of the eye.
-This is called nearsightedness and can be corrected using a system of concave or minus lenses.
+- Hypermetropia or Farsightedness: When the eyeball is too short, you are unable to focus on near objects because light rays entering your eye, focus behind the retina, the light-sensitive portion of the eye.
+This is called farsightedness and can be corrected using a system of convex or plus lenses.